 What is Nicotine salt, Anyway?

 Well, let’s get one thing straight first.
 Nicotine salt might sound like something that would signal the return of a certain high school teacher gone bad might use as a returning plot device, the reality isn’t anything quite so exhilarating.

 No Suspicious Cooking Here!
 It’s All Naturale!

-The term “nicotine salt e-liquid” is actually something of a misnomer since you can find it in your everyday cigarette.
-Now the important part about why freebase liquid has been the standard for so long is that you can’t vape pure nicotine salt straight up without coughing your lungs out.
-You need something to help neutralize the harshness.
+The term “nicotine salt e-liquid” is something of a misnomer since you can find it in your regular cigarette.
+The important part about why freebase liquid has been the standard for so long is that you can’t vape pure nicotine salt straight up without coughing your lungs out.
+You need something to help neutralise the harshness.

 In this case, benzoic acid would be that catalyst.

 Jokes aside, nicotine salts have been around pretty much since tobacco leaves have been a thing.
-The reason primarily is because nicotine salt is the natural state you would find said chemical if you were to closely examine a tobacco plant.
+The reason is that nicotine salt is the natural state you would find said chemical if you closely examine a tobacco plant.

 So, why even use Salt-E at all?